Claire Waters Ferguson

+Claire Waters Ferguson (September 24, 1935 – January 12, 2024) was an American figure skating official and judge who was the president of the United States Figure Skating Association from 1992 to 1995.

+Life and career

-Claire Waters Ferguson (born 1936) began skating at a young age and became a judge at age 16, working her way up to the national level and then to the Olympic level.
+Claire Waters Ferguson was born on September 24, 1935.
+She began skating at a young age and became a judge at age 16, working her way up to the national level and then to the Olympic level.
 She attended Michigan State University where she was a member of Alpha Phi and graduated with a degree in communication skills and English in 1957.

-In 1992, Ferguson became the first woman in the 75-year history of the United States Figure Skating Association to be named its president (1992-1995).
+In 1992, Ferguson became the first woman in the 75-year history of the United States Figure Skating Association to be named its president (1992–1995).
 Ferguson was president during the 1994 Winter Olympics and the Nancy Kerrigan/Tonya Harding incident.
 Ferguson was also the first woman elected to the International Federation for Figure Skaters.
-She serves on the International Skating Union Council, the first U.S. woman to do so.
-She is on the board of directors of the Rhode Island Sports Council and a member of the Jamestown, Rhode Island Town Council.
+She served on the International Skating Union Council, the first U.S. woman to do so.
+She was on the board of directors of the Rhode Island Sports Council and a member of the Jamestown, Rhode Island Town Council.

+Ferguson died on January 12, 2024, at the age of 88.